 - 1/2 cup heavy cream

 - 2 tablespoons lemon juice

 - 1 teaspoon Dijon mustard

 - pinch salt

 - 1/2 cup unsalted butter , melted

-- Coat a 9×13 pan with cooking spray.
-Combine the bacon and english muffin pieces and place in the pan, spreading them out evenly.
+- Coat a 9×13 pan with nonstick cooking spray.
+Chop up the Canadian bacon into pieces.

-- Preheat oven to 375 degrees F. Cover and bake for 35 minutes.
+- Preheat oven to 375 degrees F. Keep the foil on and bake for 35 minutes.
 Uncover; bake 15 minutes longer or until a knife inserted near the center comes out clean.

 - Just before it’s done cooking, make the hollandaise.
 In a blender, add the egg yolks, cream, lemon juice, mustard, and cayenne to taste; cover and blend for about 10 seconds.
 With the blender still running, slowly drizzle in the melted butter until fully incorporated and thickened (but pourable.)
 Transfer the sauce to a gravy boat (or small ceramic creamer with a spout) and warm it up slightly in the microwave – but do not allow it to boil!

 - Cut portions of the casserole and serve with some of the sauce and garnish with chopped chives.
 TIP!
 If you want to take the taste and texture of the casserole up another level and you have the time, toast the English muffin pieces before adding them to the casserole.